-Sheriff Floyd Bonner Jr. was sworn into office as the 47th sheriff of Shelby County.
+Sheriff Floyd Bonner Jr. was sworn into office as the 47th sheriff of Shelby County in 2018.

 Floyd Bonner, Jr. is a lifelong resident of Memphis and Shelby County.
 As a second-generation law enforcement officer, Floyd Bonner followed the career path of his father who retired from the Memphis Police Department and the Shelby County Sheriff’s Office.
 He grew up understanding the importance of serving the community as this was engrained in him by his parents.